RangeNetworks/OpenBTS-UMTS/README.md

 Refer to this wiki page for the new documentation: https://github.com/PentHertz/OpenBTS-UMTS/wiki

+## Docker images

+We are also providing a Docker images, so you will not to follow the installation instructions and run it straightfoward even if system dependencies are broken in the future (in theory!).

+Checkout the images there: https://hub.docker.com/r/penthertz/openbts-umts

 ##  Original notes from Range Networks (obsolete):
 For information on supported hardware, and build, install, setup and run instructions see [the wiki page](http://openbts.org/w/index.php/OpenBTS-UMTS).